Professor, Associate Dean for Faculty Development

 - Contemporary Literature, Dramatic Literature and Theory

 - PhD, University of Maryland, College Park

-Verbatim Theatre in The Lurch: Documentary Dramaturgies and the Crisis of Democratic Deliberation.
-Under contract with University of Michigan Press.
+In The Lurch: Verbatim Theater and the Crisis of Democratic Deliberation. forthcoming from University of Michigan Press, 2022.

 Lives in Play: Autobiography and Biography on the Feminist Stage.
 Ann Arbor: University of Michigan Press.
 2012. x + 261 pp. Reviewed in Biography, Modern Drama, TDR, Text and Presentation, Theatre Journal, Theatre Research International, Theatre Survey.